 Journal of Food Microbiology is an interdisciplinary research journal for publication of original research work in all major disciplines of Food Microbiology.
-Review articles on current topics will also be included.

-Article Processing Charges (APC) :
+Article Processing Charges (APC)

 Average Article Processing Time (APT) is 30-45 days.

 Preparation of Manuscripts

-Manuscripts should consist of the following subdivisions: Title page, Abstract, Introduction, Materials and Methods, Results/Observations, Discussion, Acknowledgements, References, Tables, Figures and Legends.
+Manuscripts should consist of the following sub-divisions: Title Page, Abstract, Introduction, Materials and Methods, Results/Observations, Discussion, Acknowledgements, References, Tables, Figures and Legends.
 All manuscripts should be written in English and number all the pages consecutively beginning with the title page.
-The original copy of the manuscript along with figures should be sent to the editorial office at [email protected] No need to send hard copies of the manuscripts if they have already been sent through e-mail.

-The title page should include the complete title of the manuscript, the author(s) name(s), address of the institute where the work was conducted, running title and the name and address of the author to whom the correspondence should be sent; 3-8 key words must be included.
+The title page should include the complete title of the manuscript, the author(s) name(s), address of the institute where the work was conducted, running title and the name and address of the author to whom the correspondence should be sent.
+3-8 key words must be included.

 The abstract should not exceed 250 words.
 It should be written in complete sentences and should give factual information.

 The abbreviations and symbols should follow the recommendations on units, symbols and abbreviations: in “A guide for Biological and Medical Editors and Authors (The Royal Society of Medicine London 1977)”.